-I have served as a doula for families whose births include: non-medicated, with an epidural, VBAC (vaginal birth after cesarean — commonly called a c-section), scheduled c-section, and emergency c-section.
-My clients will attest that it is just as valuable having a doula help with medicated or cesarean births as it is for non-medicated or “natural” births.
+I have been honored to serve as a birth doula for families whose births include: non-medicated, with an epidural, VBAC (vaginal birth after cesarean — commonly called a c-section), scheduled c-section, and emergency c-section.
+My clients from the past fourteen years, many of whom are repeat clients, will attest that it is just as valuable having a doula help with medicated or cesarean births as it is for non-medicated or “natural” births.

-A mid-westerner at heart with a professional background in communications, I am calm, clear, and very effective in helping laboring parents-to-be navigate their way around the unique often baffling world of the labor and delivery floor of a hospital.
-Good communication is critical when advocating for the kind of birth you want, and having a doula who can help advise you on how to respectfully communicate with medical staff is invaluable.
+With a professional background in communications in the arts and publishing, I am low-key, calm, and effective in helping laboring parents-to-be navigate their way around the unique often baffling world of the labor and delivery floor of a hospital.
+Good communication is critical when advocating for the kind of birth you want, and having a doula’s support who can help advise you on how to respectfully communicate with medical staff is invaluable.

-Please see my testimonials page to read reviews from past clients who have birthed in hospitals, birth centers, and at home throughout Westchester and Fairfield.
-Since the Fall of 2011, I have supported women birthing at the following hospitals and birth centers, as well as at home births with certified midwives including Journey to Birth located in Croton-on-Hudson, New York; and Circle of Life Midwifery in New Haven, Connecticut.
+Please see my testimonials page to read reviews from past birth clients who have birthed in hospitals, birth centers, and at home throughout Westchester and Fairfield.
+I support women birthing at the following hospitals and birth centers, as well as at home births with certified midwives.

-CONNECTICUT: Connecticut Childbirth & Women’s Center (Danbury), Danbury Hospital, Greenwich/Yale New Haven Hospital.
+CONNECTICUT: Connecticut Childbirth & Women’s Center (Danbury), Danbury Hospital, and Greenwich Hospital

 WESTCHESTER: New York-Presbyterian/Hudson Valley Hospital, Northern Westchester Hospital, Phelps Memorial Hospital, White Plains Hospital